Wrench56/KritiC/readme.md

 - All printers (assertions, summaries, pre/post test messages) can be overridden
 - Standard output can be automatically formatted/redirected during test execution
 - Measure the precise runtime (nanosecond precision) of individual tests
+- Timers and stdout redirection can be fully disabled at compile time by defining the `KRITIC_DISABLE_TIMER` and `KRITIC_DISABLE_REDIRECT` macros/flags

 ## Compilation and Usage